dailydotdev/docs/docs/customize-your-feed/preferences.md

 )

 The preferences options enable you to fine-tune your user experiences of daily.dev by toggling some options on/off.
 Currently, the available options are:
-Open links in new tab
+* Open links in new tab
-Show feed sorting menu
+* Show feed sorting menu
-Show Weekly Goal widget
+* Show Weekly Goal widget
-Enable companion
+* Enable companion widget

 ## Open link in new tab